bytebase/bytebase/docs/fe-style-guide.md

 Use `/anomaly-center` instead of `/anomalycenter` or `/anomalyCenter`

-_Rationale_: Using `/anomalycenter` makes it more difficult to read. `/anomalyCenter` makes it more difficult to memoize and input because of mixed cases.
+_Rationale_: Using `/anomalycenter` makes it more difficult to read. `/anomalyCenter` makes it more difficult to memoize and type because of mixed cases.
 Using `/anomaly-center` is good for readability and improves consistency with slugs.

 ## Use singular form even for collection resource